co-cart/cocart-js-lib/README.md

 > 🍴 Forked from WooCommerce JavaScript Library and modified to support CoCart REST API instead.
 Authentication is optional.

-JavaScript library for CoCart, supports CommonJS (CJS) and Embedded System Module (ESM).
+JavaScript library for CoCart, supports CommonJS (CJS) and ECMAScript Modules (ESM).

 Requests are made with [Axios library](https://github.com/axios/axios) with [support to promises](https://github.com/axios/axios#promises).